 - You, your authorized representatives, or your current provider, may submit a request in writing to the Drug Medi-Cal Organized Delivery System county.
-You can also contact beneficiary services at [County to Insert Toll-Free Phone Number] for information on how to request services from an out-of-network provider. - The Drug Medi-Cal Organized Delivery System county will send written acknowledgment of receipt of your request and begin to process your request within three (3) working days.
+You can also contact beneficiary services at 800-499-3008 for information on how to request services from an out-of-network provider. - The Drug Medi-Cal Organized Delivery System county will send written acknowledgment of receipt of your request and begin to process your request within three (3) working days.